PaulKinlan/paul.kinlan.me/content/en/2022-02-04-missing-the-trajectory.markdown

 When React was first launched my take was "it's just a tool for faster DOM", heck all that people talked about was VDOM, and then like going [bankrupt](https://www.goodreads.com/quotes/102579-how-did-you-go-bankrupt-two-ways-gradually-then-suddenly) all of a sudden nearly every job requires React experience.
 As I see it now, the component model has clearly made it easier for teams to get software, products, solutions (or what ever you call it) that people use.
 I didn't see it at the start, and I didn't see (or ignored) the progression, even though in retrospect all the signs were there.
 Hubris on my part for sure

-I know where Browsers are heading and the opportunity the enable for developers.
+I know where Browsers are heading and the opportunity they enable for developers.
 I also know the state of the web right now (as a snapshot).
 But do I know where developers are going? no. Am I confident that I can spot a genesis moment like React? no. Am I confident that I can see the trend earlier? no.

 What's next and where's the web going?
 I need to build the function in my team to do that...